 The first step to overcoming this problem is to figure out the reasons for their reluctance.
 Sometimes, you may need to look for emotions behind their actual words.
 For example, if they say something like “I don’t want help from strangers,” that may really mean “I’m too embarrassed to let anyone else help me.”

-You should try to understand and acknowledge feelings like this one.
-Then, start looking for options to address them effectively.
+You should try to understand and acknowledge feelings and address them.
 Let’s say that your loved one is truly worried about respite care being the first step towards permanent care in a nursing home.
 You would want to have a clear conversation about the plan for returning home once the respite care is over.

 If you’ve already narrowed down the options a bit, take some small steps to prepare them for such a change.
 Depending on what type of respite care you’re considering, you can ask an aid for a quick visit at home to introduce themselves.
 If a daycare center is your top choice, consider taking your loved one to visit during an activity.
 This way they can slowly get used to the idea of respite care.